aidswidjaja/fugai/README.md

 - Get access to Steam, Chrome, Teamspeak and Discord without Alt-Tabbing out of your game
 - EULA friendly - no hacks involved
 - Available for macOS, Windows, and Linux window managers that support compositing
-- Designed for single-monitor setups but works on multi-monitor setups too
+- Designed for single-monitor setups but works on multi-monitor setups too (with a few bumps)
 - Free and open-source - fork/modify the software and contribute code on [GitHub](https://github.com/nettomo/overlay)

 ***